1 people have watched this webinar.

-During this presentation, Clean Slate representatives will discuss the ways that Clean Slate policies support human dignity, public safety and economic recovery on the national and local levels.
-They will show how criminal justice systems that do not have expansive record-clearing policies are burdensome and costly — not only for those with records, but for state governments as well.
+During this presentation, Clean Slate representatives will show how criminal justice systems that do not have expansive record-clearing policies are burdensome and costly — not only for those with records, but for government as well.
 Often, the justice system disproportionately disenfranchises and oppresses communities of color by stripping away opportunities for human connection, financial stability and the right to vote, among countless other collateral consequences, turning what may be a limited time in prison into a lifelong sentence.

 Cinnamon Janzer is a freelance journalist based in Minneapolis.
 Her work has appeared National Geographic, U.S. News & World Report, Rewire.news, and more.
 She holds an MA in Social Design, with a specialization in intervention design, from the Maryland Institute College of Art and a BA in Cultural Anthropology and Fine Art from the University of Minnesota, Twin Cities.